teeinn/teeinn/README.md

 <div align = "center">
 Hello!<br/>
-I'm diana, software engineer <br/>
+I'm diana, software engineer. <br/>
-I love to read, analyze, and think <br/>
+I love to read, analyze, and think. <br/>
-Simple is the best  <br/>
+Simple is the best,  <br/>
-I live by this motto as a minimalist<br/>
+I live by this motto as a minimalist.<br/>
 📬 contact: yuuyuubong@gmail.com<br/>
 🐎🐎🐎
 <br/>